-Neelagiri Seya is the largest Buddhist Stupa in the Eastern Province.
+Neelagiri Seya (Nilagiri Seya) is the largest Buddhist stupa in the Eastern Province.
 The stupa, located in the Lahugala Forest Reserve has been neglected for over 30 years due to the LTTE Terrorist activities in the area.
 The stupa is believed to be build by King Kawantissa (3rd Centaury BC) or King Bhatikabaya (20 BC-9 AC) and has been renovated on the 7th centaury.

-This massive stupa has a circumference of 600 feet (182 metres) and 72 feet (22 metres) high in the current status.
+This massive stupa has a circumference of 600 feet (182 meters) and 72 feet (22 meters) high in the current status.
 This has been called “Uttara Seevali Pabbata Viharaya’ in the ancient times.
 Attempts have been made to restore the stupa during 1979 – 1984 period but due the tamil terrorist activity in the area it has been abandoned.

 Bhatikabaya also was the regional king in the Ruhuna when Kutakanna Tissa (42-20 BC) was ruling the country.
 It is believed that Chula Sivalee Queen is the same queen who ruled the country for few months in 34 AC.

 The second inscription states about the donations made by king Jettatissa I (266-276).
 During the excavations the teams have found remains of an ancient aramic complex surrounding this stupa spreading across 36 hectares ( 89 acres).
 They have also exposed recovered an golden casket in stupa among may items found from the excavations.
 The survey report (PDF) on the Neelagiri Seya is published in 2011 can be downloaded here.